 Is there value in finding a mentor/being a mentor?

 Absolutely!
 I find value in both.
 My CFO/COO is one of my biggest mentors and always provides me another viewpoint.
 A lot of times, it’s easy to only see things from your perspective and get complacent.
 When you have a mentor, you can put the shoe on the other foot.
 That’s very important in developing character, humility, understanding, and patience.
 A mentor helps you look at your problems as opportunities.

 Being a mentor is so fulfilling, because it's really fun to watch and help others grow to become better leaders.
 It's also a great learning experience for me that encourages me to improve and grow as well.
 It makes my job all the more enjoyable while having the opportunity to make a difference in someone's life.

 If you could go back to when you were just beginning your career, what advice would you give yourself?

 Speak up and embrace failure.
 I was concerned about how my opinion would be perceived.
 You may have a great idea, or it may not be so great.
 But don’t be afraid to speak up.
 I get so mad at myself if I’m not successful at something.
 But we’re human - we must let go of perfection, and understand that every failure is a learning experience.
-Ultimately, failure helps you to learn and grow and become a better version of yourself.Posted almost 4 years ago
+Ultimately, failure helps you to learn and grow and become a better version of yourself.Posted about 4 years ago